lyarenei/mausmakro/README.md

 ### Writing macros
 Writing macros is pretty easy, albeit a bit time-consuming, especially if you are writing a more complex one.
-If you are more of a technical person, who knows what EBNF is, you can follow the EBNF [here](doc/ebnf.md).
+If you are more of a technical person, who knows what EBNF is, you can read the EBNF [here](doc/ebnf.md).
 Otherwise, there are a few rules:
 - The input file must contain at least one macro
 - Every code body (macro, procedure, if/else) begins with `{` and ends with `}`
 - A Macro/procedure always requires a unique label